HMS Defiance (1861): Career

 Her trials off Plymouth on 5 February 1862 were conducted when she was neither masted nor stored.
 The trial speed of 11.886 kn was worse than the similar trials of Atlas 13.022 kn and Anson 12.984 kn.
 However Defiance's lack of sea service means that there can be no certainty as to whether her design was an improvement on Atlas.

 On 26 November 1884 Defiance became the Devonport torpedo and mining schoolship.
+In 1895, Captain H.B.
+Jackson was appointed to the command of Defiance, and over the next two years carried out experiments on wireless transmission that would lead to the introduction of wireless telegraphy to the Royal Navy.

-Commander Frederick Hamilton was appointed in command on 1 November 1897, and re-appointed in early January 1898 after promotion to Captain.
+Commander Frederick Hamilton was appointed in command on 1 November 1897, and re-appointed in early January 1898 after promotion to captain.
 Captain James de Courcy Hamilton was appointed in command on 1 November 1900.

 A special railway station to serve personnel travelling to and from the school, known as "Defiance Platform", was situated just west of Saltash railway station from 1905 until 1930.

 She was sold on 26 June 1931 to Castle's Shipbreaking Yard for dismantling at Millbay, Plymouth.
 Doige's Annual for 1932 poignantly describes her as "the last of England's 'Wooden Walls'".